GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythNotes.md

 Little misdirection details. how hard is it to grab a household object to replace the missing chess piece.
 OPERA_A I'm your queen, or are you working for the white queen?
 Starship Kepler-22B troopers.
 All good behaved Hive Mind People turning their heads towards the 13 free thinkers.
 The Hive Mind wants to make you wise.
 Killing time with games. https://www.youtube.com/watch?v=WfgPEh2J9aI

+Is it Helen in the room, a realized ghost experience 13 humans have that is taken to a level never seen without Kepler-22 messages of 78 seconds.